 Our community has an increased awareness of the need for accessibility and welcoming of people with disabilities.
 This awareness stems from the changing perceptions of ability experienced by more active seniors as they age, the increased presence of persons with disabilities participating in the community, and the increased awareness of the barriers that prevent accessibility.

 Disability Advocates of Kent County is committed to upholding the intent and spirit of the Americans with Disabilities Act (ADA) and the Michigan Barrier Free Design Rules (as incorporated in the Michigan Construction Code).
 We believe it is imperative to continue community education and technical assistance to increase the inclusiveness and accessibility of our built environment and create new best practices that incorporate Universal Design concepts.
 Our ultimate vision is access for all, regardless of ability.

 Disability Advocates of Kent County was founded in 1981 by people with disabilities seeking to help themselves and other people with disabilities gain control over their own lives.
 We began as the Grand Rapids Center for Independent Living,” a title used by other such emerging efforts around the country.
 The term “center for independent living” is defined by federal law as a consumer-controlled, community-based, cross-disability, nonresidential private nonprofit agency that is designed and operated within a local community by individuals with disabilities and provides an array of independent living services.

 In 2002, we changed our name to Disability Advocates of Kent County to more accurately describe the role we play in our community and to better define our geographic reach.
-Throughout our thirty-eight year history, we have maintained our status as a federally and state-recognized “center for independent living”, as defined in the Rehabilitation Act.
+Throughout our history, we have maintained our status as a federally and state-recognized “center for independent living”, as defined in the Rehabilitation Act.

 Disability Advocates of Kent County believes each person has the right to: